 Not many people know that Disney has a dedicated campground for families that travel by RV, drive in with their pop-up campers, or are interested in tent camping.
 Fort Wilderness is a large resort on Disney property that includes an outdoor campground in addition to a lodge and extensive grounds that gives guests the ability to get away from it all and get back to nature, Disneystyle.
 Camping out at the parks might sound like a crazy thing to do, especially when you are surrounded by some of the most luxurious resorts in Florida, but it can actually be a lot of fun.
-With these 10 Disney World camping tips, you can the most of the experience!
+With these 10 Disney World camping tips, you can the most of your experience camping at Disney World!

 10 Disney World Camping Tips